 Action Owner i.
-To ensure full implementation of arrangements for the registering and publication of officer interests (continued from 22/23) Director of Law and Assurance (L&A) ii.
-To ensure full implementation of the plan to address the Teachers' Pension Breach (continued from 22/23) Director of Finance and Support Services (F&SS) and Director of Human Resources and Organisational Development (HR & OD) iii.
-To plan and implement a periodic review of the Anti-Bribery Policy Director of L&A and Director of F&SS
+To ensure full implementation of arrangements for the registering and publication of officer interests (continued from 22/23) Executive Director of Law, Assurance & Insight ii.
+To ensure full implementation of the plan to address the Teachers' Pension Breach (continued from 22/23) Executive Director of Finance & Support Services (F&SS) and Executive Director of Human Resources, Organisational Development & Communications iii.
+To revise the Whistleblowing Policy to ensure that it is up to date and is accessible to staff.
+Executive Director of Law, Assurance & Insight